 Define Your Target Audience

-Here are some tips for defining your target audience:
+Here are some suggestions for figuring out your demographics:

 1. Analyze Your Existing Customer Base

-Interests and Behaviors: Shared interests or behaviors may surface between your customers.
-Do they share concern for the environment?
-Will they only buy high-quality products?
-This analysis can give you valuable data on what strikes a chord with the audience.
+Interests and Behaviors: Interactions between your customers may result in overlapping interests or behaviours.
+Do they care about the environment?
+Do they only go for premium brands?
+This data can give you valuable insight on what resonates with your audience.

 2. Market Research